 APK stands for Android Package (sometimes Android Package Kit or Android Application Package).
-This is the file format that Android uses to distribute and install applications.
+This is the file format that Android uses to distribute and install applications, including free app installs.
 An APK contains all the elements that an application needs to be properly installed on your device.
 It's like a .exe file used to install software on a Windows PC or a package installer (PKG) for Mac.

 Some apps come pre-installed on Android devices, while others can be downloaded from Google Play.
 Applications downloaded from Google Play are automatically installed on the device, while those downloaded from other sources must be installed manually.
 Downloading an app with APK is sometimes filtered apps that personalize your Android experience, or some other Android apps that don't load on the Google Play Store for some reason.